 This section provides descriptions and links to additional documentation for some specific CSDADC use cases.

 The CSD HW block and CSDADC middleware can operate in CPU active and CPU sleep power modes.
 It is also possible to switch between low power and ultra low power system modes.
 The CSD HW block interrupt can wake-up the CPU from sleep mode.
 In System Deep Sleep and Hibernate power modes, the CSD HW block is powered off and CSDADC conversions are not performed.
-When the device wakes up from CPU / System Deep Sleep, the CSD HW block resumes operation without the need for re-initialization and the CSDADC conversions can be continued with a configuration that was set before CPU / System Deep Sleep transition.
+When the device wakes up from CPU/System Deep Sleep, the CSD HW block resumes operation without re-initialization and the CSDADC conversions can be continued with configuration set before CPU/System Deep Sleep transition.
 When the device wakes up from System Hibernate power mode, the CSD HW block does not retain configuration and CSDADC requires re-initialization.
-If the user performs some communications to transmit CSDADC results via I2C, UART etc., transitions to CPU sleep, Deep Sleep or Hibernate modes are performed with recommendations both for CSDADC and communications' drivers/middleware.
+If the user performs communication to transmit CSDADC results via I2C, UART etc., transitions to CPU sleep, Deep Sleep or Hibernate modes are performed with recommendations both for CSDADC and communications' drivers/middleware.

 Refer to the Cy_CSDADC_DeepSleepCallback() function description and to the SysPm (System Power Management) driver documentation for the low power design considerations.